talsel/mint-bot/README.md

 <img src="https://img.shields.io/badge/License-MIT-%23750014" alt="MIT License" /></a>
 </p>

 A discord bot that I programmed 2019-2023 with functions such as music-playing, economy, statistics and quotes/photos of the day.
-It isn't much, just a mess around with node.js and the various npm packages that are available.
-In doing so, I've made some commands that can be quite entertaining at times especially with friends and acquired extensive knowledge about different JavaScript tools and hosting server processes.
-I no longer regularly maintain this bot, therefore I have published it here as a template/tutorial tool.
+I no longer regularly maintain this bot, therefore I have published it here as a template tool.

 ## Prerequisites